-A. Guidelines for window and transom window replacements:

-1. Historic windows on buildings individually listed in the National Register of Historic Places shall be retained and preserved.
+- A. Guidelines for window and transom window replacements: - 1.
+All reasonable steps shall be taken for historic windows on buildings individually listed in the and preserved.
 If replacement of windows is requested an assessment of the conditions of each window will be required.
 If it is determined that any window has lost more than 55% of its historic fabric, a replacement will be considered.
-The new unit shall replicate the existing window, including configuration, details, design, dimensions, material, and color.
+The new unit shall replicate the historic window, including configuration, details, design, dimensions, material, and color.
 Impact resistant windows matching dimensions, configuration, design, detail, materials, and color are an acceptable alternative as replacement.
-Tinted or colored glazing is not allowed unless original glazing was historically tinted or colored.
-Frames and muntin grids that match the same material, dimensions and profiles of the window are required on the exterior of the glazing, if the design includes such grid.
+Tinted or colored glazing on elevations visible from the primary right of way is not permitted unless original glazing was historically tinted or colored.
+Considerations will be made for substantiated medical reasons or pursuant to F.S.
+163.04.
+Frames and muntin grids that match the same material, dimensions and profiles of the historic window are required on the exterior of the glazing, if the design includes such grid.